comtrya/comtrya/docs/src/commands.md

 ```

-You can also view the values that these contexts have by passing in a `show-values` option as demonstrated below.
+You can also view the values that these contexts have by passing in a `show-values` option as demonstrated below:

 ```shell
 comtrya contexts --show-values